 Are countries able to hold emergency oil stocks abroad?

 Yes.
 Member countries may store emergency oil stocks outside of their national boundaries and may count such stocks as part of their 90-day requirement, provided there is a bilateral agreement between governments which guarantees access to these stocks during a crisis.

 Are emergency oil stocks only used during the IEA collective actions?

 No. Holding emergency oil stocks also enables member countries to respond to domestic crises.
-In the event that a member country uses its emergency stocks, it informs the IEA Secretariat of the details and circumstances.
-Many member countries maintain stock levels well above the IEA obligations, so using emergency stocks does not necessarily mean they drop below the 90-day threshold.
+In the event that a member country draws on its emergency oil stocks, it informs the IEA Secretariat of the details and circumstances.
+Many member countries maintain stock levels well above the IEA obligations, so drawing on emergency stocks does not necessarily mean they drop below the 90-day threshold.